 Bidirectional text consists of mainly right-to-left text with some left-to-right nested segments (such as an Arabic text with some information in English), or vice versa (such as an English letter with a Hebrew address nested within it.)

-Note: the bidirectional properties apply to the value of the element and not to the initiator, terminator or separator if defined.
+Note: the bidirectional properties apply to the content of the element and not to the initiator, terminator or separator if defined.